Network Setup Recommendations

 • Mobile Video (any): 4G+ (or equivalent wifi access)

-Routers, Switches, and Firewalls
+Routers, switches, and firewalls

 Dialpad does not require a specific brand or mode router, switch or firewall — however, to achieve the best possible quality of service, the Network hardware should have the following capabilities: